There are countless reasons why having a standard system for how you organize your files is going to save your life.

 Conversions is the place where any transcoded footage lives.
 If you are editing a film that was recorded on different cameras, depending on your editing software, you may need to transcode the footage to one type of codec.

-With the newest version of Adobe Premiere, you don’t need to do this.
+With the newest version of Adobe Premiere CC, you don’t need to do this.
 If you are editing inside Final Cut 7, you will need to convert.

-*Special Note-If you edit in Adobe Premiere, you may not need a Conversions folder.
+*Special Note-If you edit with Adobe Premiere, you may not need a Conversions folder.
 If you edit in Final Cut 7, you may need it.

 This is the most important folder inside in your system as it’s where all your recorded footage lives.

-Footage will include sub-folders that are named to identify things like characters featured in the footage or camera that was used to record the footage.
+Footage will include sub-folders that are named to identify things like characters featured in the footage, day the footage was recorded, or camera that was used to record the footage.

-The length of your film will direct how many sub-folders are need inside Footage.
+The length of your film will direct how many sub-folders are needed inside Footage.